areaofeffect/hello-world/week1/README.md

 # Assignments Week 1

 1. Join our slack.
 We will help you through questions and guide installing any of the software below.

 2. Download and setup your computer for coding.
-Come to next prepared class with:
+Come to next prepared class with VSCode installed.
-  * Install a Text Editor of your choice (Sublime)
-  * Install a development Browser (Chrome)

 3. Review our 'From Silicon to Singularity' notes above.
 This is a (very brief) overview of the world of computation, coding and the internet.

 4. Pick any of the hello world examples from above and modify to say a different message.
 We will discuss the differences between the languages next class.

 5. Watch Bret Victors the [Humane Representation of Thought](https://vimeo.com/115154289).
-We will discuss next week in class.
+Write three things you learned, we will share next class.